Dimensionality of the superconductivity in the transition metal pnictide WP: Introduction

 \section{Introduction}

-The discovery of superconductivity under external pressure in the chromium arsenide CrAs stimulated considerable efforts in the quest of superconductivity in other binary pnictides at ambient pressure\cite{Wu14,Kotegawa14,Wu10}.
-The CrAs belongs to the family of transition metal pnictides with chemical formula MX (with M=transition metal and X=P, As, Sb), and it has an orthorhombic MnP-type crystal structure at ambient conditions.
-Soon after this discovery, a new member of the same family, the transition metal phosphide MnP, has been grown up\cite{Cheng15}.
-Both MnP and CrAs become superconducting under external pressure, and exhibit a similar temperature-pressure phase diagram with a superconducting dome \cite{Wu14,Kotegawa14,Cheng15} and the presence of magnetic phases which can coexist with superconductivity\cite{Wu14,Kotegawa14,Cheng15,Chen19,Noce20}.
+The discovery of superconductivity under external pressure in the chromium arsenide CrAs stimulated considerable efforts in the quest of superconductivity in other binary pnictides at ambient pressure~\cite{Wu14,Kotegawa14,Wu10}.
+CrAs belongs to the family of transition metal pnictides with chemical formula MX (with M~=~transition metal and X~=~P, As, Sb), and it has an orthorhombic MnP-type crystal structure at ambient conditions.
+Soon after this discovery, a new member of the same family, the transition metal phosphide MnP, has been grown~\cite{Cheng15}.
+Both MnP and CrAs become superconducting under external pressure and exhibit a similar temperature--pressure phase diagram with a superconducting dome~\cite{Wu14,Kotegawa14,Cheng15} and the presence of magnetic phases~\cite{Cuono21APPA} which can coexist with superconductivity~\cite{Wu14,Kotegawa14,Cheng15,Chen19,Noce20}.

-More recently, a new superconductor of the same series has been produced, namely the tungsten phosphide WP, with a bulk superconductivity appearing at 0.84 K at ambient pressure\cite{Liu19}.
-So far, WP is the only known example of a 5$d$ transition metal phosphide with a nonmagnetic groundstate.
-In this compound, the spatial extension of the W 5$d$ orbitals induces a large overlap and a strong coupling with the neighboring $p$-orbitals, which results in a distortion of the crystal structure which is more pronounced in comparison with that of CrAs and MnP\cite{Liu19,Cuono19}.
-Moreover, the spin-orbit coupling of W 5$d$ electrons is stronger than that of 3$d$ electrons of the CrAs and MnP\cite{Cuono19}.
+More recently, a new superconductor of the same series has been produced, namely the tungsten phosphide WP, with bulk superconductivity appearing at \SI{0.84}{K} at ambient pressure~\cite{Liu19}.
+So far, WP is the only known example of a 5$d$ transition metal phosphide with no long-range magnetic order.
+The primitive cell of WP contains four W and four P atoms, with each W atom surrounded by six nearest-neighbor P atoms, and located at the center of the face-sharing WP$_6$ octahedra~\cite{Liu19}, shown in \cref{Structure}.
+Four of the six bonds are inequivalent due to the space group anisotropy~\cite{Liu19}.
+In this compound, the spatial extension of the W-5$d$ orbitals induces a large overlap and a strong coupling with the neighboring $p$-orbitals, resulting in a distortion of the crystal structure more pronounced compared to that of CrAs and MnP~\cite{Liu19,Cuono19}.
+Moreover, the spin-orbit coupling of W-5$d$ electrons is stronger than that of 3$d$ electrons of CrAs and MnP~\cite{Cuono19}.
+In particular, the 3$d$ materials display strong electron correlations, narrow bandwidths, and robust magnetism.
+On the other hand, the 5$d$ materials exhibits increased hybridization, more diffuse orbitals, and a strong spin-orbit coupling competing with magnetic, crystal-field, many-body Coulomb, and other interactions leading to novel and exotic behaviors~\cite{Kim09,Cao18}.
+Moreover, the relativistic shifts in orbital energies, combined with spin-orbit and bandwidth effects, drive band inversions leading to topological phases and enhanced Rashba splittings.

-The primitive cell of WP contains four W and four P atoms, with each W atom surrounded by six nearest-neighbour P atoms, and located at the centre of the face-sharing WP$_6$ octahedra\cite{Liu19}, shown in \cref{Structure}.
-Four of the six bonds are inequivalent due to the space group anisotropy\cite{Liu19}.